Amzani/apidesk-sdk-test-def/docs/sdks/users/README.md

 ## update

-The `usersUpdate` operation allows developers to modify existing user records in the CRM system using a PATCH request to the `/crm/users/{id}` endpoint.
-This operation is crucial for maintaining up-to-date user information, ensuring data accuracy and relevance.
+The usersUpdate operation allows you to modify existing user records in the CRM system by sending a PATCH request to the /crm/users/{id} endpoint.
+This operation is crucial for keeping user information up-to-date and accurate.
+You must provide the user's ID in the path parameter to specify which record to update.
+Additionally, the request requires headers for authentication and authorization, including x-apideck-consumer-id and x-apideck-app-id.
+Optionally, you can specify x-apideck-service-id if targeting a specific service integration.
+The request body should contain the fields you wish to update.
+Upon successful execution, the operation returns a status code of 200, indicating the user record has been updated.
+The response typically includes the updated user details in a JSON format.

-Key Parameters:
-- `id` (path): The unique identifier of the user record to be updated.
-This is a required parameter.
-- `x-apideck-consumer-id` (header): Specifies the consumer ID for data retrieval or submission.
-This is mandatory.
-- `x-apideck-app-id` (header): Identifies the Unify application in use.
-This is also required.
-- `x-apideck-service-id` (header): Optional parameter to specify the service ID when multiple integrations are active.
-- `raw` (query): Optional parameter to include raw response data, useful for debugging.

-Upon successful execution, the operation returns a status code of 200, indicating that the user record has been updated.
-The response includes a JSON object with the updated user details, confirming the changes made.
-This operation is essential for developers needing to ensure that user data within the CRM remains current and accurate.

 ### Example Usage